Why Africa Will Lead the Next Technology Revolution

 What I Think Happens

 I think Africa produces the world's next great technology companies within the next fifteen years.
 I think the $100 billion African tech company exists — it just hasn't been built yet.
-And I think the founders who build it are alive right now, probably learning to code on a smartphone with intermittent internet.

 React to this essay